0xsend/sendapp/supabase/README.md

 NOTE: Scripts starting with underscore (`_`) are not meant to be used directly.

-You can also run these scripts from the root by adding `supa` after yarn.
-So `yarn supa start` or `yarn supa g`.
+You can also run these scripts from the root by adding `supabase` after yarn.
+So `yarn supabase start` or `yarn supabase g`.

 ### Link Project